lausek/lovm2/README-extend.md

 ### Setup

-1. Create a new library crate `cargo init <name> --lib`
+1. Create a new library crate `cargo init <name> --lib`.

-2. Change your crate-type inside `Cargo.toml`
+2. Change your crate-type inside `Cargo.toml`:

 ``` toml
 [lib]
 crate-type = ["cdylib"]
 ```

-3. Write your functions and use `cargo build --release` to produce a shared object inside `target/release/`
+3. Write your functions and use `cargo build --release` to produce a shared object inside `target/release/`.

 ### Usage